 Tuesday, May 26, 2026

-First stop was Kobe with a bus excursion to a castle near there.
-Second stop, Kochi, was a smaller port on a smaller island; we were told 84% forested and a mainly agricultural economy.
+Second stop, Kochi, was a smaller port on smaller Shikoku Island; we were told 84% forested and a mainly agricultural economy.
 Many rice fields; also, vegetables, and paper products.
 The visit was less formal; they didn’t bother checking passports.
 We visited a cave, a castle, and a beach, all close by with less time spent on a bus and more active walking.

 Next up was a visit to Hiroshima on a day of steady all-day rain.
 At ground zero of the atomic bomb blast, the remain of one building has been let stand, and nearby is a peace museum.
 We visited a garden area and a hillside Buddhist complex until the substantial rain finally won out and we returned to our ship.

 A smaller town, Moji, is located on the island of Kyushu.
 There our excursion took us to a railway museum and an observatory on a nearby low mountain (about 2100’ altitude).
-Trains are not one of my interests; Dawn and I left early.
+Trains are not one of my interests; Dawn and I left early and walked the harbor front.
 We had lunch at the observatory after riding a cable car to the top.
 Great view of the city and across the ocean channel to Honshu Island.

 Monday, May 18, 2026